Bernullys/cs50_sql/README.md

     JOIN keyword
-    This keyword allows us to combinetwo or more tables together.
+    This keyword allows us to combine two or more tables together.
     SELECT * FROM "sea_lions"
     JOIN "migrations" ON "migrations"."id" = "sea_lions"."id";